 Your safety is our responsibility and our priority.
 Consistently ranked among the safest hospitals in the nation, UW Medicine is committed to keeping you protected.

 UW Medical Center.
 Harborview Medical Center.
-Northwest Hospital.
+UW Medical Center - Northwest.
 Valley Medical Center.
 Get care from our world-renowned neurological specialists close to where you live and work.

 Some of our common services: